Plan Your Trades and Trade Your Plan in Forex Trading

 3. Your Psychological State

-Controlling emotions during trading is one of the toughest challenges.
-Your trading plan should address the psychological state you’ll adopt while trading.
+Your forex trading plan should address the psychological state you’ll adopt while trading.
 While techniques like neuro-linguistic programming (NLP) or progressive muscle relaxation can help manage negative emotions, I recommend sticking to discipline for long-term emotional resilience.

 Fear and nervousness are natural instincts for self-preservation.
 However, when facts repeatedly show that fear and nervousness are unnecessary, your subconscious will help you break free.
 Remember, emotions are not the issue; it’s how you act based on your trading plan that matters.
 Discipline is the line between fear and caution, greed and courage.
 Your trading plan serves as the measure of your actions, not the outcome.